 Notes for the teacher

 Have students examine the image.
-Ask them to consider what scale we use, what they see in media, and what might each one be based on.
+Ask them to consider what scale we use, what they see in the media, and what each onme might be based on.

 Instructions for students

 Examine the image below.
 Consider where you have seen the scales – you may not have seen one or two of them – and what they might be based on.